-Did you know that swimming and water aerobics are the best way to get in shape without putting pressure on your joints?
-Water exercises are especially great if you don’t like working up a sweat, but still want to get a cardio workout in.
+Did you know that swimming and water aerobics are one of the best ways to get in shape without putting pressure on your joints?
+Water exercises are especially great if you don’t like working up a sweat but still want to get a cardio workout.
 And you’ll probably be able to exercise longer than if you were running or swimming.
 Check out these ten water exercises that tone and strengthen your body:

 1. The bicycle

 This water exercise targets your abs and works your core, shoulders, and legs.
 To begin this exercise, rest your elbows on a pool noodle or the edge of the pool, and begin to kick your legs up and down as if you were riding a bicycle.
 Try to do it for a few minutes straight and then rest.

 2. Leg lift

 To start this exercise, lean back on the pool edge and lower your legs straight down.
 Then raise them as high as possible, making sure you keep your legs perfectly straight and together.
 The water provides resistance, helping to strengthen your leg muscles.
 If you find this exercise to be too difficult at first, try sitting on the edge of the pool and perform the exercise from there.

 With jumping jacks, not only do you have to push through the water, which provides resistance, but you also have to keep your balance.
 So this exercise is great for building strength and flexibility.
 You can try a full suspended jumping jack by doing the whole jack without touching the bottom of the pool.

 To begin this exercise, hold onto the edge of the pool or a noodle and kick your legs as fast as you can behind you.
 You’ll get a more intense workout if you keep your legs under the water and focus on moving them faster.